Soba Salad with Crispy Salmon Skin

 1. Prepare the Salmon and Skin

 Carefully separate the salmon skin from the fillet using a sharp knife.
-Season them with sprinkles of salt.

-Cut the skin into thin strips and set aside.
+Cut the skin into thin strips.

 Wrap the salmon fillets in a parchment paper separately to keep them moist while baking.